 The main character in If We Were Villains by M.L.
 Rio is Oliver Marks.
 When the novel begins, he is in jail for events that occurred ten years earlier, when he was in college studying Shakespearean theater.
 He believes himself to be “average” in every way, and he later calls himself naive.

 Yes.
 There are several LGBT characters in If We Were Villains by M.L.
 Rio, including Alexander and Colin.
-Their sexuality is revealed over the course of the entire novel.
+Their sexualities are revealed throughout the novel.

 In If We Were Villains by M.L.
 Rio, Filippa is described as tall and olive-skinned with boyish features.